-From the Expo Center Max train you reach Hayden Island on the pedestrian path along bridge over North Portland Harbor.
+From the Expo Center Max train you reach Hayden Island on the pedestrian path along the bridge over North Portland Harbor.

 Here’s a Google tour of Hayden Island, a Virtual Tour with Beacons and Barcodes, and a VR Walking Tour of the island.
 There was a proposed 30ft wide bike path around the island but that would have essentially demolished current homes on the waterfront, an idea that was deemed untenable since it would make 500+ island residents homeless.

 Too bad Hayden Island doesn’t have a bike shop.
 And what if you don’t have a bike?